 Construction has the lowest representation of women working full-time year-round, at only 10 percent of the industry's workforce.
-Natural resources and mining also has a small share of women at 18 percent of the workforce.
-About one out of every 12 working Oregon women is in manufacturing, and they represent just 26 percent of the industry's workforce.
+Natural resources and mining also has a small share of women at 17 percent of the workforce.
+About one out of every 12 full-time year-round working Oregon women is in manufacturing, and they represent just 26 percent of the industry's workforce.

-Women's annual earnings as a percent of men's vary significantly by industry.
-In 2010, women earned more than their male counterparts in only one of Oregon's major industries: mining and logging.
-In this industry, women's earnings were 104 percent of men's.
-In all other major industries, women earned less than men.
-The gap was the smallest in construction, where women's earnings were 96 percent of men's.
-The earnings gap was largest in educational and health services, where women's average annual earnings were 69 percent of men's.
-Professional and business services also had a large pay gap between genders, with women earning 70 percent of their male counterparts.
+In all major industries, women earned less than men.
+The gap was the smallest in construction, where women's earnings were 92 percent of men's.
+The earnings gap was largest in professional and business services, where women's average annual earnings were 72 percent of men's.
+The second largest gap was in educational and health services at 73 percent.

 Is this persistent wage gap an example of gender bias?
 A remnant of the good old boys club?
 Or is it a matter of economics and personal choice?
 It is probably a combination of discrimination and personal choice that perpetuates the wage gap.
 One argument, articulated by Hunter College psychology and linguistics professor Virginia Valian, says that the wage gap is a result of "gender schemas" in the workforce, implicit assumptions about gender differences - held by everyone - that create small differences in characteristics, behaviors, perceptions and evaluations of men and women, causing men to be constantly overrated in their professional lives, and women to be underrated.

 The argument has also been made that women are not drawn to the type of work that can come with high-risk premiums, including certain types of construction and protective service occupations.
-Less than 1 percent of women are in construction occupations and 8 percent of men are in construction, and less than 1 percent of women are in protective service, while 3 percent of men are.
-Women are more heavily represented in office and administrative support occupations (21% of women and 7% of men), which tend to have lower wages.
+Less than 1 percent of women are in construction compared with 9 percent of men, and less than 1 percent of women are in protective service, while 3 percent of men are.
+Women are more heavily represented in office and administrative support occupations (19% of women and 6% of men), which tend to have lower wages.